Heavenly Kingdom of Everlasting Satisfaction: Demise

 At the height of the Heavenly Kingdom, there were only sixteen members, including four Communist Party members, in addition to Li Chengfu himself.

-On August 16, 1991, the police of Chechun Township Police Station received a report that there was a "True Son of God" with the state name "Wanshun Tianguo",the police station worked on identifying who "Wanshun Tianguo" was.
-Upon finding evidence of the organization the police deemed it counter-revolutionary and a terrorist group putting an undercover agent codenamed "708" in the group to carry out a secret investigation.
+On August 16, 1991, the police of Chechun Township Police Station received a report that there was a "True Son of God" with the state name "Wanshun Tianguo".
+The police station worked on identifying who "Wanshun Tianguo" was.
+Upon finding evidence of the organization, the police deemed it counter-revolutionary and a terrorist group, putting an undercover agent, codenamed "708", in the group to carry out a secret investigation.
 After the information was completely collected, on April 8, 1992, Song County Public Security Bureau held an emergency meeting and decided to eliminate "Wanshun Tianguo" that night.
-At 8:00 p.m., Luoyang City and Song County police began to search and arrest work.
+At 8:00 p.m., Luoyang City and Song County police began to search and make arrests.
 At 1:30 a.m. the next day, Li Chengfu and all of his members were arrested by police.
 Li Chengfu was later sentenced to death.
 This led to the demise of the Heavenly Kingdom.

 After Li Chengfu's arrest, his son Li Yuming is said to have succeeded to the throne, and Zhou was honored as the Empress Dowager.
 She was soon arrested after being discovered by the police for conducting a census.